rtic-rs/rtic/book/en/src/by-example/monotonic.md

 This type alias must point to a type which implements the [`rtic_monotonic::Monotonic`] trait.
 This is generally some timer which handles the timing of the system.
-One or more monotonics can coexist in the same system, for example a slow timer that wakes the system from sleep and another which purpose is for high granularity scheduling while the system is awake.
+One or more monotonics can coexist in the same system, for example a slow timer that wakes the system from sleep and another which purpose is for fine grained scheduling while the system is awake.

 [`rtic_monotonic::Monotonic`]: https://docs.rs/rtic-monotonic